SMPTE/ris-osvp-metadata-camdkit/index.md

               ]
             }
           ],
-          "description": " Raw encoder values for focus, iris and zoom.
+          "description": "Raw encoder values for focus, iris and zoom.
 These values are dependent on encoder resolution and before any homing / ranging has taken place. "
         },
         "tStop": {
           "type": "number",